kingparra/hpfp/09_-_lists/outline.rst

  Chapter 9 Outline
 *******************

+-- Chapter 9 spans from pages 299 to 346, for a total of 47 pages.

 * 9.1 Lists

   * p1.
 Lists may be used to represent a finite collection or infinite sequence of values.
   * p2.
 Learning objectives.

 * 9.2 The list datatype